 No one can prevent you from coming up with a list of goals.
 No one can stop you from researching your topics of interest.
 No one can hold you back from the progress you need to make every day of your life… unless you let them.

 So why would you stop yourself from achieving the greatness you know you can acquire?

-The researcher then introduced a glass into the tank separating it into two sections.
+The researcher then introduced glass into the tank separating it into two sections.
 He put the barracuda in one.
-He then introduced another set of bait fish into the other.
-The barracuda immediately noticed and made an attempt to attack the bait fish.
+He then introduced another set of baitfish into the other.
+The barracuda immediately noticed and made an attempt to attack the baitfish.
 But it hit the glass and bounced off.

 This experiment was repeated over a few days.
 Each time the barracuda became less aggressive than the last attempt.
-Eventually the barracuda ceased to try attack the bait fish.
+Eventually, the barracuda ceased to try to attack the baitfish.